-The pattern of this printed cotton has been created with an engraved metal roller, and its additional colours built up using wooden rollers.
+The pattern of this printed cotton has been created with an engraved metal roller.
 Roller-printing on textiles had been introduced in the late 18th century, and at first was used mainly for small-patterned dress fabrics.
-By the 1830s it had become a highly mechanised process, and had largely replaced block-printing in the production of fashionable furnishings.
+By the 1830s it had become a highly-mechanised process, and had largely replaced block-printing in the production of fashionable furnishings.

-Furnishing fabric of roller-printed cotton in peach.
-The pattern includes a design of birds and flowers.
+Furnishing fabric of roller-printed cotton in purple. orange, yellow and drab.
+The pattern includes a design of zig-zag chintz.
 Additional colours added by surface roller.